-If you would like to know more about the information contained in this report, please contact Larry McCracken at (608) 592-5795.
-If you would like to receive a copy of the 2021 Consumer Confidence Report please contact the Water District Administrator Connie Sears at the Harmony Grove Sanitary District office at (608) 592-5795 or email hgokee@harmonygrove-okee.com.
-A copy of this report will also be available on our web site at www.harmonygrove-okee.com
+If you would like to know more about the information contained in this report, please contact Water Supervisor Larry McCracken at (608) 592-5795.
+If you would like to receive a copy of the 2023 Consumer Confidence Report, please contact District Administrator Connie Sears at (608) 592-5795 or email hgokee@harmonygrove-okee.com.
+A copy of this report will also be available on our web site at www.harmonygrove-okee.com.